Ryangwaite/AWS-SAA-C02-Course/README.md

   - The upload tier can add more messages to the queue.
 - The queue will have an autoscaling group to increase processing capacity.
 - The autoscaling group will only bring up servers as they are needed.
 - The queue has the location of the S3 bucket and passes this onto the processing tier.

 #### 1.13.1.4.
 Microservices Architecture

 A collection of microservices.
 Microservices are tiny, self sufficient application.
-It has its own logic; its own store of data; and its own input/output components.
+It has its own logic, store of data; and input/output components.
 Microservices do individual things very well.
 In this example you have the upload microservice, process microservice, and the store and manage microservice.
 The upload process is a **producer**; the processing process is a **consumer**; and the store and manage process does both.
 Logically, producers produce data or messages; consumers consume data or messages; and then there are microservices that can do both things.
 Now the things that services produce or consume architecturally are events.
 Queues can be used to communicate events.

 #### 1.13.1.5.
 Event Driven Architecture